-- To remove conditions, click the minus button. - To nest conditions (for example, if you want to select any open job owned by user bruno and containing the term installation or administration), click the button:
+- To add conditions, click the plus + button. - To remove conditions, click the minus button.

+To nest conditions (for example, if you want to select any open job owned by user bruno and containing the term installation or administration), click the ··· button: